-'''

-return, nargin, nargout, isdefined, varargin, varargout, namedargin, define, inline, global, persistent
+return, nargin, nargout, isdefined, varargin, varargout, namedargin, define, inline, global, persistent hideimplementation hideimplementation hideimplementation may not be placed in the same line of source code as any other command (comments are possible, though).

-'''

-hideimplementation

 Hide the implementation of remaining functions in a library.